Jonathan2251/lbd/source/funccall.rst

   	.cfi_endproc

-The asm "ld	$2, 12($fp)" in function _Z22display_returnaddress1v reload $lr to $2 after "jsub _Z3fnv".
-Cpu0 doesn't produce "addiu $2, $zero, $lr" because
+The asm "ld	$2, 12($fp)" in function _Z22display_returnaddress1v reloads $lr to $2 after "jsub _Z3fnv".
+The reason that Cpu0 doesn't produce "addiu $2, $zero, $lr" is if a bug program in _Z3fnv changes $lr value without following ABI then it will get the wrong $lr to $2.
-if _Z3fnv changes $lr value without following ABI then it will get the wrong $lr to $2.
 The following code kills $lr register and make the reference to $lr by loading from stack slot rather than uses register directly.

 .. rubric:: lbdex/chapters/Chapter9_1/Cpu0SEFrameLowering.cpp